fanglingsu/vimb/man.md

 : Open the configured home-page.

 gH
-: Open the configured home-page into new window.
+: Open the configured home-page into new tab.

 u
 : Open the last closed page.

 U
-: Open the last closed page into a new window.
+: Open the last closed page into a new tab.

 CTRL−P
 : Open the oldest entry from read it later queue in current browser window, if